-The MA essay is a paper of approximately 30 to 40 pages, either developing a paper written for a class or presenting new research.
+The MA essay is a paper of approximately 30 pages, either developing a paper written for a class or presenting new research.
 It can take many different forms, e.g. original textual/ historical research, close reading and/or intervention in a critical/theoretical debate.
-Students choose a sponsor (in consultation with the DGS if necessary) and consult regularly with him or her.
+Students choose a sponsor and consult regularly with this adviser.

-- The MA essay gives students practice in carrying out a research project that, while necessarily limited in length and in scope (30 to 40 pages), presents a problem treated in more depth than in a term paper.
-Under the guidance of a sponsor, they compile an adequate bibliography, choose the appropriate methodological approach, organize the material, and present it in a scholarly (as well as readable) fashion.
+- The MA essay gives students practice in carrying out a research project that, while limited in length and in scope presents a problem treated in more depth than in a term paper.
+They compile a bibliography, choose the appropriate methodological approach, organize the material, and present it in a scholarly and readable form.

-- To receive the letter grade/credit for the MA essay, students must include course FREN G8092 MA Essay Direction in registration.
+To receive credit and a letter grade for the MA essay, students must register for FREN G8092 MA Essay Direction.

 The MA degree is awarded in October, January and May.
 Please consult with the Graduate Coordinator for all questions concerning deadlines for applying.
 All requirements for the MA degree must be completed by the end of the second year (four years for students attending part-time).